Compare our best travel money deals

 Currency cards and travel bank accounts let you spend overseas without being charged a foreign transaction fee.
 Their key strengths are:

-• Great exchange rates – the best card providers will pass on the Mastercard or Visa rate to you without adding extra charges
+• Great exchange rates – the best card providers will pass on the Amex, Mastercard or Visa rate to you without adding extra charges

 • No charges for some ATM withdrawals overseas - if you need extra cash on holiday, some providers let you make a number of withdrawals per month or withdraw up to a certain amount without being charged.
 Watch out for local ATM fees though, as these might still apply